humanlayer/humanlayer/examples/fastapi/README.md

 ## Notes

-- All operations requiring approval are wrapped with `@hl.require_approval()`
+- Operations requiring approval can be handled in two ways:
-- Responses must handle both successful operations and denials
-- Use `isinstance(result, str)` to check for denial messages
+  1. Using the `@hl.require_approval()` decorator
+  2. Using `hl.fetch_approval()` to explicitly check approval before execution
+- When using `fetch_approval()`, check `approval_result.approved` to handle approvals/denials
 - The health check demonstrates a complete approval flow
+- Responses should handle both successful operations and denials